ray-x/go.nvim/README.md

                            -- float term recommand if you use richgo/ginkgo with terminal color

-  test_efm = false, -- errorfomat for quickfix, default mix mode, set to true will be efm only })
+  test_efm = false, -- errorfomat for quickfix, default mix mode, set to true will be efm only luasnip = false, -- enable included luasnip snippets. you can also disable while add lua/snips folder to luasnip load --  Do not enable this if you already added the path, that will duplicate the entries })
 ```